NVIDIA/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 #### Training performance benchmark

-Training performance benchmarks for both pretraining and fine-tuning can be obtained by running `scripts/run_pretraining.sh` and `scripts/run_squad.sh` respectively.
+Training performance benchmarks for pretraining can be obtained by running `scripts/run_pretraining.sh`, and for fine-tuning can be obtained by running `scripts/run_squad.sh` or `scripts/run_glue.sh` for SQuAD or GLUE respectively.
 The required parameters can be passed through the command-line as described in [Training process](#training-process).

-To benchmark the training performance on a specific batch size, run:
+As an example, to benchmark the training performance on a specific batch size for SQuAD, run:
 `bash scripts/run_squad.sh <pretrained model path> <epochs> <batch size> <learning rate> <fp16|fp32> <num_gpus> <seed> <path to SQuAD dataset> <path to vocab set> <results directory> train <BERT config path] <max steps>`

 An example call used to generate throughput numbers: